LOACHES, BOTIAS, & DOJOS;

 *Water Parameters: temperature 75F-82F (23.8C-27.7C), pH 6.5-7.5, Gh 150-300ppm

 *Typical food: Like other Botia, these loaches are omnivorous and should be fed a variety of foods to keep them happy and healthy.
-They enjoy quality flake food, sinking catfish pellets, algae wafers, bloodworms, brine shrimp, cooked shelled peas, zucchini, and blanched leafy greens such as collards or kale.
-Like other loaches the Angelicus loves to eat snails and are a great solution for a snail infestation problem if tank conditions meet their requirements.
+They enjoy quality flake food (such AAP Spirulina 20), sinking catfish pellets, algae wafers, bloodworms, brine shrimp, cooked shelled peas, zucchini, and blanched leafy greens such as collards or kale.

 *Contributor Notes: From "Kagome" of Everything Aquatic.

 These truly are delightful fish to keep.
 They are more active and less skittish than clown loaches once they adjust to their surroundings.
 They are relentless scavengers that leave no uneaten food in the tank and their antics are even more.

 *Natural Habitat: mountain streams of southern India